tizzo/probo.ci/docs/build.md

 ### Iterating until your build configuration succeeds:

-Create a new branch in git and add the new .probo.yaml file in the root of the repository.
+Create a new branch in git and add the new `.probo.yaml` file in the root of the repository.
 Create a new Pull Request for that branch.
 You should see your build steps running on the pull request.

 Look at the build details in the Probo app.
 You can see the output from each step.
 The output often helps you see what went wrong.

+Edit your `.probo.yaml` file and commit the changes.
+Commits to an open pull request will trigger a new build.

+Once your build configuration is working, merge your pull request.